-- I. earned at least 45 semester hours (2nd semester sophomore standing). - II. earned a 2.5 cumulative grade-point average on all UNC Asheville course work. - III. achieved a grade of C or higher in both EDUC 310 and 311 - IV. received acceptable scores as established by the N.C.
+- earned at least 45 semester hours (2nd semester sophomore standing); - earned a 2.5 cumulative grade-point average on all UNC Asheville course work; - achieved a grade of C- or higher in both EDUC 310 and 311; - received acceptable scores as established by the N.C.
 Department of Public Instruction on the SAT or ACT, or the PRAXIS I: Academic Skill Assessment/Pre-Professional Skills Test (PPST).
-(See department chair or appropriate advisor in the department for more information.) - V. a satisfactory evaluation on each of the abilities/characteristics listed on the department's Requirements for Licensure Contract and Dispositions Checklist.
+(See department chair or appropriate advisor in the department for more information); - a satisfactory evaluation on the abilities/characteristics listed on the Dispositions Checklist administered in EDUC 310 and other relevant courses; and have - a satisfactory evaluation of performance in the field experience in EDUC 310.